MarFanNL/ESPeasy_MQTT_Plugin/README.md

 6. Go to "Hardware" page and add new item with type "ESPeasyMQTT"
 5. Set your MQTT server address and port to plugin settings

-When the ESPeasy publish a device for the first time, the Device will be created.
+When the ESPeasy publish a device for the first time, the device will be created.
 You will find these devices on `Setup -> Devices` page.

 ## MQTT Setup in ESP Easy